Velocidex/velociraptor-docs/content/vql_reference/plugin/upload_s3/_index.md

-name|The name of the file that should be stored on the server|string accessor|The accessor to use|string bucket|The bucket to upload to|string (required) region|The region the bucket is in|string (required) credentialskey|The AWS key credentials to use|string credentialssecret|The AWS secret credentials to use|string credentialstoken|The AWS session token to use (only needed for temporary credentials)|string endpoint|The Endpoint to use|string serversideencryption|The server side encryption method to use|string kmsencryptionkey|The server side KMS key to use|string s3uploadroot|Prefix for the S3 object|string
+name|The name of the file that should be stored on the server|string accessor|The accessor to use|string bucket|The bucket to upload to|string (required) region|The region the bucket is in|string credentials_key|The AWS key credentials to use|string credentials_secret|The AWS secret credentials to use|string credentials_token|The AWS session token to use (only needed for temporary credentials)|string endpoint|The Endpoint to use|string serverside_encryption|The server side encryption method to use|string kms_encryption_key|The server side KMS key to use|string s3upload_root|Prefix for the S3 object|string
-noverifycert|Skip TLS Verification (deprecated in favor of SkipVerify)|bool skip_verify|Skip TLS Verification|bool
+skip_verify|Skip TLS Verification|bool
+secret|Alternatively use a secret from the secrets service.
+Secret must be of type 'AWS S3 Creds'|string

 Required Permissions:
 <i class="linkcolour label pull-right label-success">FILESYSTEM_READ</i>